Warm Inflation in $f(Q)$ gravity: Introduction

 \section{Introduction}

-A great deal of theoretical and observational cosmology has been done in recent years to understand the dynamics of the universe.
+Significant theoretical and observational cosmology has been conducted in recent years to understand the dynamics of the universe.
 The results of these investigations are in excellent agreement with the general relativity-based cosmological model known as the $\Lambda$CDM.
 Simultaneously, surveys looking at the cosmic microwave background (CMB) radiation have revealed important details about the beginnings and evolution of the universe \cite{GH, NA}.
-However, there are still some confusing ideas in the standard cosmological model, such as the flatness and horizon problems.
-The concept of cosmological inflation has successfully addressed some issues of standard cosmology.
-Inflation also provides a framework for understanding the generation and the evolution of the earliest seeds that gave rise to the universe's large-scale structure \cite{AAS, AHG, AAP, ADL, AL}.
+The conventional cosmological model still has several unclear concepts, such as the horizon and flatness is-sues.
+The concept of cosmological inflation has success-fully addressed some issues of standard cosmology.
+Infla-tion also provides a framework for understanding the generation and the evolution of the earliest seeds that gave rise to the universe's large-scale structure \cite{AAS, AHG, AAP, ADL, AL}.

-The first idea of inflation was pioneered by Alan Guth \cite{AHG} in 1981.
-Later, Sato \cite{S} proposed this idea independently.
+Alan Guth pioneered the concept of inflation \cite{AHG} in 1981, which Sato \cite{S} later proposed independently.
 According to this concept, the first-order transition to true vacuum is used in de Sitter inflation.
-If the universe supercooled to temperatures 28 or more orders of magnitude below the critical temperature for some phase transition in its early history, many issues like the flatness and horizon problems would vanish.
-A period of exponential development would therefore produce a huge expansion factor, and when the latent heat is released, the universe's entropy would be compounded by a large factor.
-In the framework of grand unified models of elementary particle interactions, such a situation is entirely normal.
+The universe would undergo a phase change if it cooled to temperatures 28 orders of magnitude lower than the critical temperature in its early history.
+In such scenarios, many issues such as flatness and horizon problems would vanish.
+A peri-od of exponential development would therefore produce a massive expansion factor, and when the latent heat is set free, the universe's entropy would be compounded by a large factor.
+In the framework of grand unified models of fundamental particle interactions, such a situation is entirely normal.
 The issue of monopole suppression in these models is similarly impacted by supercooling.
 The universe will thermalize during the reheating phase that follows inflation as the inflaton breaks down into light particles.
-It is possible to establish a connection between the parameters of inflation and reheating by taking into account the cosmic expansion history from the moment the measured CMB scales escape the Hubble bounds during inflation to the moment they re-enter it later.
-A comprehensive review of cosmological inflation can be found in \cite{rev1}.
+It is possible to establish a connection between the parameters of inflation and reheating by considering the cosmic expansion history from the moment the meas-ured CMB scales escape the Hubble bounds during infla-tion to the moment they re-enter it later.
+A comprehens-ive review of cosmological inflation can be found in \cite{rev1}.
 Other notable works can be found in \cite{rev2, rev3, rev4, rev5, rev6, rev7, rev8}.